MinecraftForge/Documentation/docs/rendering/modelextensions/facedata.md

 Generated Item Model
 --------------------

-In generated item models loaded through the `forge:item_layers` loader the face data applies to all faces generated from the texture specified for the layer the respective entry is associated with.
+In generated item models loaded through the `forge:item_layers` loader, the face data applies to all faces generated from the texture specified for the layer the respective entry is associated with.

-The additional data has to be specified at the top level with the entry names in the `forge_data` object being the layer index the respective entry belongs to (in the example layer 1 will be tinted red and glow at full brightness):
+The additional data has to be specified at the top level with the entry names in the `forge_data` object being the layer index the respective entry belongs to (in the example, layer 1 will be tinted red and glow at full brightness):
 ```js
 {
   "textures": {